joanmiespada/TrustworthinessManifesto/README.md

 Every six months, we’ll measure our engagement through an anonymous survey about soft topics such as happiness and health.

 ### 5.8 SLOs
-We’ll define a set of SLOs to understand if our system and team processes are performing as expected.
+We’ll define a set of SLOs to understand if our systems and team processes are performing as expected.
 If the SLO is breached, then the team will break the team's roadmap to fix this issue asap.
 SLOs such as critical bugs in production, postmortem action items, stability thresholds, OOH support, CI/CD pipeline delays/breaks, etc.

 ### 5.9 80-20 rule
 The team’s sprint capacity will be split between product development and engineering sanit.
 80% for product development and 20% for engineering tasks (tasks non-driven by the PM).